surviv-underclock/docs/README.md

 * [Videos](#videos) (watch [#instructions](#instructions) in action)
 * [No Overclock](#no-overclock) ("There is no overclock!")

-Extras
+Other pages
 * [Data Tables](data-tables.md) (switch delays and deploy groups of all weapons)

 ## Instructions
 ### Experimental
-These work well even with network latency, as long as jitter is low.
+These timings work well even with network latency, as long as jitter is low.

 #### Double-shot primary
 `A 875: ! c 1050: A 1300: ! c`